Kidney & Bladder Stone Treatment (Laser Lithotripsy)

 Frequently Asked Questions

-QWill I need a stent?
+QWill I need a ureteral stent after the procedure?

-QCan all stones be treated with laser?
+QCan all kidney stones be treated with laser lithotripsy?

 Ready to Start?